edgarmiro/tbchatnotification/readme.txt

-Thunderbird Chat Notification © Jakub Trmota, 2014 (http://forrest79.net)
+Thunderbird Chat Notification © Edgar Miró, 2015 (http://www.neo10developers.es)

 Chat notification for Mozilla Thunderbird.
 Notification with alert (click on alert open conversation), sound, flash Thunderbird icon and tray icon (only for Windows).
-@thanksto Wladimir Palant for inspiration with his chatnotification plugin

 HOW TO USE: